vuklalovic194/MagnumBjjAPI/README.md

 **Technologies used**

 -ASP .NET Core Web API (RESTful API)
+-Implementing CQRS pattern with Mediatr
 -JWT to handle authentication and authorization
 -Entity Framework Core as ORM and LINQ for flexibility
--SQL db for storing data

--Implementing CQRS pattern with Mediatr
+-Relational database (SQL server management studio)

 **Clone the repository**